Statewide Leaders Conference

 2:00 PM Check-in Opens

-3:00 PM A CEO Conversation with United Way Worldwide (For CEOs only)
+3:00 PM A CEO Conversation with United Way of Florida Leadership (for CEOs only)

 6:00 PM Opening Reception Meet & Greet